NoahBlaaa15/ConsoleGame/README.md

 # Console Games C++
-This Repository is a collection of console games written in c++.
+This Repository is a collection of simple console games written in c++.